BSc (Hons) (NFQ Level 8)

 Each student will have their own timetable based on their individual module selection.
 This is a full time course and classes may include lectures, practicals and tutorials, depending on the subjects.
 Students will also be expected to study independently (autonomous student learning).
 Assessment varies with each module but may comprise continuous assessment of practicals, written exams and online learning activities.

 You may be interested in the following Blog posts: Why choose Computer Science at UCD.

-A UCD Computer Science degree equips you with the necessary skills to work as a computer programmer, software engineer or architect, database designer, web developer, network engineer, systems administrator or manager, and IT consultant.
-Some graduates also go on to start their own companies.
-With a BSc in Computer Science, you’re also eligible to pursue graduate study in computer science and in related areas, such as business, mathematics and engineering.
+A UCD Computer Science degree equips you with the fundamental skills to work in a variety of roles including software developer, software architect, engineering manager, database designer, web developer, network engineer, systems administrator or IT consultant.
+UCD Computer Science graduates work in a wide range of domains including internet, telecommunications, healthcare, finance, online retail, gaming and social networking.
+Some graduates start their own companies, even immediately after graduating.
+With a BSc in Computer Science, you are also eligible to pursue graduate study in computer science and in related areas, such as business, mathematics and engineering.
 Graduates also pursue research in computer science through PhD programmes in UCD or other institutions.

 Thomas Creavin, Graduate